2011 Year in Review – The Good

 The biggest problem with all this is something I’ve been saying for years, which was only confirmed when I took my Microeconomics class last year.
 Government interference in free markets only causes problems.
 Oppressive regulations suppress innovation, and incentives create bubbles that cannot be sustained.
 So, in my opinion, the best way out of this is to let the bubble burst, clean up the mess, learn these important lessons, and move on.
 These packages, whether you call them “stimulus” packages or “bail-outs,” what they really are is rewarding irresponsible behavior, by taking money from those who have been more responsible.

-- The 2008 Olympics
+The 2008 Olympics

-No, I’m not talking about Michael Phelps’ ridiculous display of athleticism. :) This is more for China and it’s show.
+No, I'm not talking about Michael Phelps' ridiculous display of athleticism. :) This is more for China and its show.
 The opening ceremony was certainly impressive, to the point of being creepy.
 Fake fireworks?
-Isn’t this the land known for it’s fireworks?
-Just because communist countries get Olympic games doesn’t mean that I have to like it – I remember the USSR games in 1980.
-But, to watch the coverage of these games, you wouldn’t know about China…
+Isn't this the land known for it's fireworks?
+Just because communist countries get Olympic games doesn't mean that I have to like it - I remember the USSR games in 1980.
+But, to watch the coverage of these games, you wouldn't know about China…

 …except for their women’s gymnastics team.
 Although the IOC eventually determined that all of their team members were 16 years old, I’m not buying it.
 However, I’m glad they tried it – it brought their “reality is what we say it is” style of heavy-handed government to the attention of many, many people.

-- Burma Refuses Aid after Cyclone
+Burma Refuses Aid after Cyclone

 In the spring, a horrible cyclone hit Burma (AKA Myanmar), a nation in southwest Asia.
 Aid workers and aid began to pour in from all over the world, only to be rebuffed by the militaristic governmental dictatorship.
 Visas were held up or denied for many aid workers, and the government refused to allow aid to go directly to the people; rather, it mandated that all aid be given directly to the government, for it to distribute.